tpersp/EchoMosaic/IDEAS.md

 - [ ] [2025-09-08] Offload HLS lookup to a background task and cache results. `try_get_hls()` currently invokes `yt-dlp` synchronously on each request, which can block the server under load.

-- [ ] [2025-09-08] Enhance group management and stream ordering.
-Persist layouts server-side, allow drag-and-drop reordering, and offer options to clone or share groups.

 - [ ] [2025-09-08] Improve error handling and user feedback.
 When an image or stream URL is missing, surface clear messages in the UI instead of generic JSON errors.

-- [ ] [2025-09-08] Add configurable logging and monitoring.
+- [x] [2025-09-08] Add configurable logging and monitoring.
 Operations like `yt-dlp` calls and update scripts either fail silently or log to the console; configurable log levels and rotating file logs would help.

 - [ ] Add a page and function similar to `stablehorde.py` that can pull images from the https://www.pexels.com/api/ with the available options exposed in the UI.